CZECH SUMMER SCHOOL ON

 BEHAVIORAL ECONOMICS

-July 21—26, 2025 | Prague & Online
+July 20—25, 2026 | Prague & Online

-is the ninth edition of an intensive 6 ECTS program focused on applied behavioral economics.
+The Czech Summer School on Behavioral Economics 2026 (formerly the CEBEX Summer School) is the tenth edition of an intensive 6 ECTS program focused on applied behavioral economics.
 A six-day curriculum includes the theory of behavioral economics and public policy, neuroeconomics, experimental methods, designing decision-making experiments in oTree, and data analysis and visualization in R.

 Academic Program